 Jesus says that there will be those that claim to know Him, yet, He will say depart from Me, you who practice lawlessness.
 Other translations say you workers of iniquity.
 I am starting with this today because of one word in our text.
 James 7:8 says, “cleanse your hands, you sinners.”
 Throughout the New Testament, Christians are referred to as saints, even in Corinth, where Paul rebuked people for many sinful practices.
 James uses the word sinners here, which means he is issuing a call to salvation for people who are not genuinely saved.
 For those of us who are saved, the things James mentions can be indicators of our spiritual progress, just like the things listed in Peter’s second letter.

-James 4:7-10 NKJV “Therefore submit to God.
-Resist the devil and he will flee from you.
-8 Draw near to God and He will draw near to you.
-Cleanse your hands, you sinners; and purify your hearts, you double-minded.
+James 4:7-10 TLV “Therefore submit to God.
+But resist the devil and he will flee from you.
+8 Draw near to God, and He will draw near to you.
+Cleanse your hands, you sinners, and purify your hearts, you double-minded!
 9 Lament and mourn and weep!
-Let your laughter be turned to mourning and your joy to gloom.
-10 Humble yourselves in the sight of the Lord, and He will lift you up.”
+Let your laughter be turned into mourning, and your joy into gloom.
+10 Humble yourselves in the sight of Adonai, and He shall lift you up.”

 The call to salvation and the evidence of genuine salvation is clearly outlined in these four verses.
 While the call to salvation is not written in a step-by-step order, it is nonetheless there.
 First, we must submit to God and resist the devil.
 The fact is, we are not submitted to God if we are not resisting the devil.
 To resist the devil means to stand against him, to oppose him.
 If we are not opposed to our old ways of living, we are not truly submitted to God.
 Yes, that submission grows over time; there may be things you continue doing in the weeks after salvation that, after reading the Bible and attending church, you realize are sins, so you stop.
 That is growth in knowledge and sanctification, and that is to be expected.
 None of us know everything the moment we are born again, but if you continue in the same sins years later, you need to examine yourself.